COVID-19 Vaccine in Pregnancy and Breastfeeding

 Plain Language Summary:

-Similar to other medications, pregnant and/or breastfeeding women have not been included in studies to determine how well COVID-19 vaccines work or how safe they are.
-Based on what we understand from similar vaccines, we believe the risks that come with vaccination are low.
+Similar to other medications, pregnant and/or breastfeeding women have not been widely included in studies to determine how well COVID-19 vaccines work or how safe they are.
+Based on research on women who chose to take the vaccine, we believe the risks that come with vaccination are low.
 The risk and benefit of the vaccine should be compared to each mother’s individual risk for getting COVID-19 as well as how well she is expected to tolerate the disease.
 Each mother and provider should discuss what choice fits their situation best.

 BREASTFEEDING and the COVID-19 Vaccine: